A Survey of Decision-Theoretic Approaches for Robotic Environmental Monitoring: Abstract

 \section{Abstract}

-Robotics has dramatically increased our ability to gather data about our environments.
-This is an opportune time for the robotics and algorithms community to come together to contribute novel solutions to pressing environmental monitoring problems.
-In order to do so, it is useful to consider a taxonomy of problems and methods in this realm.
-We present the first comprehensive summary of decision theoretic approaches that are enabling efficient sampling of various kinds of environmental processes.
-Representations for different kinds of environments are explored, followed by a discussion of using these presentations to solve tasks of interest such as learning, localization, and monitoring.
+Robotics has dramatically increased our ability to gather data about our environments, creating an opportunity for the robotics and algorithms communities to collaborate on novel solutions to environmental monitoring problems.
+To understand a taxonomy of problems and methods in this realm, we present the first comprehensive survey of decision-theoretic approaches that enable efficient sampling of various environmental processes.
+We investigate representations for different environments, followed by a discussion of using these presentations to solve tasks of interest, such as learning, localization, and monitoring.
 To efficiently implement the tasks, decision-theoretic optimization algorithms consider: (1) where to take measurements from, (2) which tasks to be assigned, (3) what samples to collect, (4) when to collect samples, (5) how to learn environment; and (6) who to communicate.
 Finally, we summarize our study and present the challenges and opportunities in robotic environmental monitoring.